demolitiongirl/cloudrouter.github.io/getting-started.md

 ### Running OpenDaylight

-CloudRouter 1.0 beta includes a distribution of OpenDaylight Helium SR3.
+CloudRouter 1.0 beta includes a distribution of OpenDaylight Lithium.
 For information on installing and running OpenDaylight on CloudRouter, see the <a href="https://github.com/cloudrouter/cloudrouter.github.io/wiki/Running-OpenDaylight">Running OpenDaylight</a> wiki page.
 For more details on using OpenDaylight, see the upstream <a href="http://www.opendaylight.org/resources/getting-started-guide">OpenDaylight Getting Started Guide</a>.

 ### Bridging Public Clouds with CloudRouter